sguzunov/docs/docs/glue42-concepts/07_notifications/02_javascript/notifications-js.md

 There are 4 customizations you can make:

 - specify an [Interop](../../data-sharing-between-apps/interop/javascript/index.html) handler method which will be called by the GNS Desktop Manager before passing a notification to GNS clients (UIs).
-The GNS Desktop Manager will call this method and if any application returns `true`, the GNS Desktop Manager will assume that the application will handle the notification and will not pass it to other clients.
+The GNS Desktop Manager will call this method and if any application returns `true`, the GNS Desktop Manager will assume that the application will handle the notification and won't pass it to other clients.
 - specify an Interop popup method which should be called by GNS clients instead of displaying their own notifications;
 - specify an Interop detail method which should be called by GNS clients instead of displaying their own notification details view;
 - specify a list of Glue42 Actions associated with the notification which GNS clients can use to display buttons or a context menu with the actions applicable to a notification.
 Each action is tied to an Interop method which will be called when the action is executed.